 Biomedical research process applied to specific collaborative projects can be stratified into several phases: concept development, project development, data sharing, analysis, results interpretation, dissemination and conclusion.
-In general these phases can be distinct or combined depending on the project, however consideration of each of these steps are relevant in order to organize the procedures and requirements.
+In general, these phases can be distinct or combined depending on the project, however consideration of each of these steps are relevant to organizing the procedures and requirements.